 Unfortunately deploying redundant DNS networks has been complicated by the fact that DNS is leveraged in more advanced ways today than it has been in the past.
 At NS1, of course, we believe that intelligence in DNS lookup is a powerful way to make decisions to control internet traffic.
 Several other providers have also implemented technology to enable traffic management with DNS, but the challenge is that every platform has different capabilities, with different configuration semantics, making advanced configurations difficult to translate across providers.

-If your domains use only simple, "static", RFC compliant DNS records then you can rely on the long established approach for introducing DNS redundancy: zone transfer between providers to enable a master-slave topology.
+If your domains use only simple, "static", RFC compliant DNS records then you can rely on the long established approach for introducing DNS redundancy: zone transfer between providers to enable a primary-secondary topology.
 If your websites and applications use advanced features like traffic management tools, then you may consider implementing automation to generate synchronized configurations across multiple providers, pushing changes to their APIs -- we have several customers who take this approach.
 Alternatively, some providers can help you deploy multiple independent DNS delivery networks with a unified technology stack.

 Regardless of the approach you choose, if DNS is critical to your website or application -- and for most operators, it is -- we encourage you to consider options for introducing redundancy in your authoritative DNS setup.
 We are happy to discuss approaches that meet your application’s requirements for reliability, performance, and functionality.